 Do you have advice for specific circumstances?

-Part-Time, EMBA, International and lower-ranked MBA programs
+Part-Time, EMBA, International and MBA programs outside the top 10

-If you’re applying to pretty much any program that is NOT a full-time, U.S.-based, top-tier program, Round 3 is completely fair game.
+If you’re applying to pretty much any program that is NOT a full-time, U.S.-based, top-10 MBA program, Round 3 is completely fair game.
 Most part-time and EMBA programs admit qualified applicants equally across rounds.
 In fact, many programs have “rolling” admissions, meaning that they may continue to admit applicants until just a few days or weeks before school starts.
-Full-time programs outside the top 15 or so also tend to admit higher percentages of their classes from Round 3.
+Full-time programs outside the top 10-15 or so also tend to admit higher percentages of their classes from Round 3.
 MBA programs outside the United States such as in Europe or Asia also tend to admit candidates fairly equally across rounds.
 Many of these programs do not use a standard three-round process, and may have many more rounds of admission.
 We recommend that you simply apply in the earliest round for which you can submit your best application.

 HBS 2+2 and other “deferred enrollment” programs

 .
 Candidates for these programs may apply in any round with no disadvantages.
 Because you’re applying for an MBA class that doesn’t start for at least 2 years, there is no limitation to the number of available spots.
 You will be compared only to other 2+2 or deferred enrollment candidates – not the Round 3 applicants of the current class.